FusionAuth/fusionauth-site/site/_posts/2022-11-23-nextjs-and-fusionauth-passwordless.md

 ## Setting up Magic Links

-Before jumping into building our web application, we need to make one final configuration change to enable passwordless login using the FusionAuth dashboard.
+Before jumping into building our web application, you need to make one final configuration change to enable passwordless login using the FusionAuth dashboard.

 Navigate to your application configuration and toggle "Passwordless login" to "enabled" under the "Security" tab.